Why a private Cochlear Implant?

 While some patients choose to have no intervention, treatments for single sided deafness include contralateral routing of sound (CROS) hearing aids, where a hearing aid on the deaf side gathers the sound and sends the signal wirelessly to a hearing aid receiver in the good ear, or a bone conduction hearing implant (BCHI), where the sound is sent by vibrations through the skull from the deaf side to the good ear.

-There is growing evidence from clinical trials that cochlear implants result in a greater improvement in quality of life as compared to CROS or BCHIs in both adults and children.
-While cochlear implants in single sided deafness are routinely available in other European countries and North America, they are currently not available through the NHS.
-At Cambridge Hearing and Balance, we are pleased to be able to offer you the option of a cochlear implant for single sided deafness as a private patient and restore hearing in your deaf ear.
+There is growing evidence from clinical trials that cochlear implants result in greater improvements in quality of life than CROS or BCHIs in both adults and children.
+Although cochlear implants for single-sided deafness are routinely available in other European countries and North America, they are not currently available through the NHS.
+At Cambridge Hearing and Balance, we are pleased to offer you the option of a cochlear implant for single-sided deafness as a private patient to restore hearing in your deaf ear.